 Twenty questions is one of those classic games that kids have been playing for ages.
 Simply think of a person, place, or thing.
 Then the other people in the car can ask up to 20 yes/no questions to figure out what it is.
 You may be surprised how easy it is to figure something out by asking simple questions.

 Who is the best speller in the family?
 A family trip is the perfect opportunity to find out.
 Hold a family spelling bee, taking turns spelling words to see who can spell the most words correctly.
 You can use random words or pick words related to a particular holiday or location.
 For even more fun, bring along a dictionary and let your children randomly pick out words to see if they can stump you.

 Listen to a Story

 A car or plane trip is a great time to enjoy a good book.
 If you’re riding in the car, download a novel that the whole family can enjoy and listen to it on your trip.
 If you can’t find a book to download, bring along a few books to read and take turns reading aloud to the rest of the family.
 Not only will you get to enjoy a good book, you’ll help your children learn the importance of reading.
-If you don’t want to read an entire novel, check out funny storytellers, such as Bill Harley or the Story Pirates podcast.
+If you don’t want to read an entire novel, check out funny storytellers, such as Storynory and the Story Pirates podcast.

 Tell a Story

 Instead of listening to a book or story, you can always make up your own.
 You can start by making up your own version of a popular fairy tale or embellish a story from your childhood.
 To get your children involved, tell a story where every person tells one sentence of the story and the others add on to it.
 If you’re worried you won’t know what to tell a story about, take a look at our writing prompts for some inspiration.
 You can print out a few to take along on your trip.